windust/community-manager/README.md

     2. http: a lot of stuff happens here to get OAuth login working properly.
          1. authorizeRequests():
          2. .antMatchers("/", "/css/main.css", "/js/available_dates.js", "/images/logo_draft_1.png",
-           "/venue", "/venueSignUp", "/food", "/foodSignUp").permitAll(): Here antMatchers and permitAll defines what routes is permitted before authentication.
+           "/venue", "/venueSignUp", "/food", "/foodSignUp").permitAll():
+           Here antMatchers and permitAll defines what routes are permitted without authentication.
          3. .anyRequest().authenticated(): anyRequest and authenticated after antMatchers sends any request next through OAuth login.
-         4. .and(): Just to include what's next.
-         5. .oauth2Login().defaultSuccessUrl("/loginSuccess", true): Sends your login after successful login attempt to a login method you'll create in the Controller.
+         4. .oauth2Login().defaultSuccessUrl("/loginSuccess", true): Sends your login after successful login attempt to a route you create in the Controller.
-         6. .and(): Just to include what's next.
-         7. .logout("/log_out").logoutUrl().logoutSuccessUrl(): logoutUrl is your log out method in controller and logoutSuccessUrl is whats displayed after successful logout of app.
+         5. .logout("/log_out").logoutUrl().logoutSuccessUrl(): logoutUrl is your log out method in controller and logoutSuccessUrl is whats displayed after successful logout of app.
-         8. .and(): Just to include what's next.
-         9. .csrf().disable("/"): You'll need to disable the csrf.
+         6. .csrf().disable("/"): You'll need to disable the csrf to prevent from getting redirect errors when signing in a second time.
 5. Admin Controller to handle login and logout
     1. login method: routes to OAuth login page or your own custom login page.
     2. loginSuccess method with the following parameters: HttpServletRequest request, OAuth2AuthenticationToken authentication